Ninja-Squad/ninja-squad.github.com/_posts/2017-12-03-angular-cli-1.6.md

 This is pretty straightforward and gives a great basis.
 Even if you have an existing application, you can follow these steps and end up with the same result!
-TODO add a link to ponyracer if we deploy a new version with service worker support

 You can go much further than that and add configuration for your API calls by selecting the strategy you want: always call the server (freshness),